 - Parking permit validation stickers are valid for the academic year (fall through summer semesters) and not the calendar year.

-- Housing students will be issued one parking permit free of charge by Student Housing.
+- Housing students will be issued one parking permit free of charge by One Stop.
 The Housing Student parking permit is only valid in the Cameron Village gated parking lot, South Shepler parking lot or West Shepler parking lot.
-Housing students wishing to park in other locations must purchase a commuter student parking permit and relinquish the Housing parking permit to Student Housing.
 Use of a Housing parking permit at any other location will be considered an invalid permit.

 Faculty/Staff or Contractor Registration Information